RenderToolbox/mMitsuba/README.md

 Each Element requires a unique `id`, which lets us find it while were working, and lets elements in the scene file refer to each other.

-Each Element also requires a 'type' and a 'pluginType', which tell Mitsuba how to use the Element, and which "plugin" to load into memory.
+Each Element also requires a `type` and a `pluginType`, which tell Mitsuba how to use the Element, and which "plugin" to load into memory.

 Here is an example of creating a `shape` element:
 ```